What We Offer Through the Lifespan

 We provide children, youth, young adults, and adults an opportunity to explore, reflect, and learn in a nurturing spiritual community.
 Unitarian Universalist religious education programs offer all ages, inspiring:

 - Ethical growth – internalizing enduring values like justice, equity, and compassion, and gaining tools to act on them in everyday life.

 - Social growth – connecting with peers and people of all ages on a deeper level.
 Finding acceptance among people who see beyond the superficial.

 - Spiritual growth – feeling a connection with the sacred within, among, and beyond us.

 Religious education programs include more than classes.
-On a Sunday you might find the preschoolers singing songs about kindness, the K-5 class engaging with the awe and beauty of the natural world around them or learning about neighboring faiths and going on a visit to a local Buddhist gathering or Muslim temple, and the youth engaging in a lesson about social justice or a coming-of-age program where they explore their own beliefs.
+On a Sunday you might find the preschoolers singing songs about kindness, the K-5 class engaging with the awe and beauty of the natural world around them or learning about neighboring faiths and speakers visit from a local Buddhist gathering or Muslim temple, and the youth engaging in a lesson about social justice or a coming-of-age program where they explore their own beliefs.
 Many programs incorporate social justice activities, worship opportunities, service trips, fellowship, and fun.

-Our religious education coordinator and minister lead many of our congregations’ lifespan programs.
+Our Clerical Assistant for Religious Education and minister lead many of our congregations’ lifespan programs.
 Parents and other members of the congregation often lead them, too.
 Teaching can be a very fulfilling way to deepen one’s own faith.

 We invite you to explore these pages and contact our religious education coordinator to get connected.